FlexShares International Quality Dividend Index Fund (NYSEARCA:IQDF) Shares Gap Down to $23.24

 Shares of FlexShares International Quality Dividend Index Fund (NYSEARCA:IQDF – Get Free Report) gapped down before the market opened on Friday .
 The stock had previously closed at $23.24, but opened at $22.62.
-FlexShares International Quality Dividend Index Fund shares last traded at $22.60, with a volume of 1,223 shares.
+FlexShares International Quality Dividend Index Fund shares last traded at $22.60, with a volume of 1,223 shares changing hands.

 FlexShares International Quality Dividend Index Fund Stock Down 2.5 %